-- Trust can be delegated to other subordinate CAs. - Increased stability and manageability.

-The root CA is only used to enroll the subordinate CAs.
+- Trust can be delegated to other subordinate CAs. - Increased stability and manageability. - The root CA is only used to enroll the subordinate CAs. - > The root becomes less exposed. - If a subordinate CA is compromised, only the corresponding branch is affected.